jeremytammik/RvtLock3r/README.md

 The add-in does not care what kind of elements or shared parameters are being examined.
 That worry is left up to whoever creates the ground truth file.

+In the initial proof of concept, the triples are simply space separated in individual lines in a text file.

+## Preparation

+There are various possible approaches to prepare the [ground truth](https://en.wikipedia.org/wiki/Ground_truth) input text file, and they can be completely automated, more or less prograsmmatically assisted, and fully manual.

+In all three cases, youi will first need to determine up front what elements and which shared parameters on them are to be checked.
+Retrieve the corresponding parameter values, compute their checksums, and save the above-mentioned triples.

 ## Plan

 Proposal: